1023LLC/Rick-Morty-js-Web-App/README.md

 The application fetches data from a [public API](https://rickandmortyapi.com/api/character) and enables the user to view characters from the Rick and Morty show.
 The user can also search for characters in the show using the search button.

 # Challenges faced.
-THe main challenge was fnding the right public API to implement onto the project.
-Most public APIs have a CORS(Cross-origin resource sharing) security feature that restricts HTTP requests that are initiated from scripts running in the browser, thus making it impossible to use some of the APIs.
+The main challenge was fnding the right public API to implement onto the project.
+Most public APIs have a [CORS(Cross-origin resource sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) security feature that restricts HTTP requests that are initiated from scripts running in the browser, thus making it impossible to use some of the APIs.

 # Project Requirements
 1. Your app must be a HTML/CSS/JS/Bootstrap or Tailwind frontend that accesses data from a public API.
 All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.